-Find Medical Alert Companies:
+Find Medical Alert Devices:

 A home medical alert device offers the comfort of knowing you can remain in your home feeling safe, secure and comfortable.
 Don't wait for your parents to fall or have a health crisis to discuss their safety.
 One in three people over 65 will have a major fall each year, with that number increasing to one in two by the time a senior reaches 80.
 Seniors with alert systems have fewer hospital admissions and shorter stays, meaning a better quality of life.